 NUS Women’s Campaign

-The NUS Womens Campaign is an autonomous campaign working within the NUS to support the work of women's campaigns in individual student unions across the country and ensure that the NUS makes women's issues a central priority.
-The NUS Women's Officer is elected at the NUS Women's Conference every year along with the part time members of the NUS Women's Campaign.
-Although the Women's Union is far more developed than most other university-based women's campaigns, the NUS Women's Campaign can provide a much needed network so that women's officers across the country can share their experiences and organise on a national level.
+The NUS Women’s Campaign is an autonomous campaign working within the NUS to support the work of women’s campaigns in individual student unions across the country and ensure that the NUS makes women’s issues a central priority.
+The NUS Women’s Officer is elected at the NUS Women’s Conference every year along with the part time members of the NUS Women’s Campaign.

 For more information on the campaign see the NUS Women’s website